On this page

 To help you stay compliant, Session Replay includes:

-• Best-in-class Privacy Settings to fit your specific privacy requirements.
+• Privacy settings to fit your specific privacy requirements.

-• Custom masking options that allow you to define which elements Session Replay captures or excludes.
+• Custom masking options that let you define which elements Session Replay captures or excludes.

 • Configurable data retention to meet your company's data lifecycle policies.